mxdhavgautam/mxdhavgautam/README.md

 # Hi, I'm Madhav

-- CS @ Vellore Institute of Technology
+- CS spl. in AI & Robotics @ Vellore Institute of Technology
 - Currently an MLOps Research Officer @ Quantum Innovation Centre, A*STAR in Singapore
 - Previously I've interned at [CR3ATE.AI](https://www.cr3ate.ai), HCLTech in Lucknow and the Weapons and Electronics Systems Engineering Establishment at Ministry of Defence in Delhi
 - High agency, fast learner, solid under pressure and I love building new things